 Name Age Position(s)

-Executive Officers
+Executive Officers ·

 Lisa Ricciardi 61 Chief Executive Officer, President and Director

 James M. O'Brien 54 Chief Financial Officer

 Employee Director

 Susan Catalano, Ph.D.
 (4) 57 Director and Chief Science Officer

 Non-Employee Directors

 Jack A. Khattar (2)(3) 59 Director, Chairman of the Board

 Brett P. Monia, Ph.D.
 (1)(2) 59 Director

 Aaron Fletcher, Ph.D.
 (1)(2) 41 Director

 Stephen Sands (5) 64 Director

 Peggy Wallace (3) 64 Director

 Mark H. Breedlove (1) 64 Director

-- Member of our audit committee upon effectiveness of the Registration Statement of which this prospectus forms a part. - (2) Member of our compensation committee upon effectiveness of the Registration Statement of which this prospectus forms a part. - (3) Member of our nominating and corporate governance committee upon effectiveness of the Registration Statement of which this prospectus forms a part. - (4) Dr. Catalano resigned from our board of directors effective immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part. - (5) Mr. Sands resigned from our board of directors effective immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part.
+- Member of our audit committee upon effectiveness of the Registration Statement of which this prospectus forms a part. - (2) Member of our compensation committee upon effectiveness of the Registration Statement of which this prospectus forms a part. - (3) Member of our nominating and corporate governance committee upon effectiveness of the Registration Statement of which this prospectus forms a part. - (4) Dr. Catalano has notified us that she will resign from our board of directors effective immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part. - (5) Mr. Sands has notified us that he will resign from our board of directors effective immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part.